maxdev1/ghost/README.md

 - virtual 8086 for BIOS calls

 ## Status
-This is the bleeding edge source version of July 26, 2015.
-I am currently working on support for variable-sized messages & rewriting the window server (hence the two different window-manager applications).
+This is the bleeding edge source version of July 29, 2015.
+Variable messages support has been added, the PS2 driver is already using these now.
+Next big TODO will be rewriting the window server (hence the two different window-manager applications).

 ## Structure
 - `applications`